dpsutton/resize-window/readme.md

 - `r`: reset window layout to standard
 - `w`: cycle through windows so that you can adjust other window panes. `W` cycles in the opposite direction.
+- `2`: create a new horizontal split
+- `3`: create a new vertical split
+- `0`: delete the current window
 - `?`: Display menu listing commands

 The best part of this is that resize-window keeps listening for more